1carew1/randombeer/README.md

 ## API Routing
 + GET /api/v1/beer - get a random beer
 + POST /api/v1/beer - create a beer

+## Database and Data Model
+An in memory h2 Database was used for saving the data as it makes the project easier to run since it does not need a physical DB such as MySQL or Mongo etc.

+The Data model is fairly simple, there are 2 domains a Beer and a Brewery.
+A Beer has a Brewery and a Brewery has many beers.
+This is fine for small data set, however if a brewery has a very large number of beers then the has many should be removed and only the Beer should point to the Brewery.

+## Comments
+As this was my first time working with the Spring Boot framework I suspect some of the code is not layed out in a Spring like fashion or I may have fallen in to some Spring gotchas, especially in the database aspect with repositories.
+However the code coverage is quite good according to Jacoco, the App itself works as layed out and should be scalable for many devices as Bootstrap was used.

+A point to make note of is the Rest API.
+The API is very basic but it does not mention ids anywhere.
+This is due to me not wanting to expose the database id of objects for security purposes.

+## Further Development
+A few items I didn't get around to which I think would make the App better would be the use of Json Web Tokens for Rest Validation.
+Realistically this only needs to be done for the POST creating the beers.
+Another item would be to add a GUID to each database object such that this id could be referenced when finding, deleting and updating objects as this gives a more linking reference and prevents the exposing of the database id.

 [the_app]: ./readme_resources/the_app.png
 [jacoco_test_report]: ./readme_resources/jacoco_test_report.png